 While they have the enzyme lactase in their gut which helps them digest their mother’s milk properly, there is not enough of it to handle the lactose overload found in cow milk.
 And that’s only a part of the problem – another issue is the casein to whey ratio found in dairy.
 Simply put, kittens are not able digest cow milk properly, so feeding it can cause diarrhea and dehydration, which can quickly become a serious problem.

 If you own or you’ve found kittens who need food to survive (there’s no mother around), instead of feeding them cow’s milk, give them kitten milk formulas.
 This is a special kind of milk, one that is specifically made for kittens and it can be found online, in pet brick-and-mortar stores or at your vet.
 While many kitten milk formulas contain at least small amounts of cow’s milk, this milk has been modified to match the nutrient profile of a cat’s milk.
 For one, it has a reduced amount of lactose, and two, it has an adjusted ratio of whey and casein.
 It also has added supplements needed for proper a kitten’s proper development.
+Check out our guide on kitten food for your cat for more info.

 What About Goat Milk?